 Children and babies

-One of our fields contains a treehouse, zipwire, trampoline and swing and there are plenty of trees to climb and good places to make dens.
+We have a trampoline and swing and there are plenty of trees to climb and good places to make dens.
 Higher Lidgey is the sort of place where kids don't want to come in for tea even when it's getting dark!
 Children are welcome to help feed the chickens and collect eggs or bring wood in - there is always something fun to do..

 As well as the attractions listed above, for younger visitors there is Raze the Roof soft play in Penryn, Ships and Castles fun pool in Falmouth and swing parks in Stithians and Ponsanooth.
 Stithians (2 miles) also has a skate park.
 We can provide a baby-listening or baby-sitting service.
 Please contact us for details.